scikit-image/scikit-image/doc/source/skips/0-skip-process.rst

 A SKIP is ``Accepted`` by consensus of all interested contributors.
 We need a concrete way to tell whether consensus has been reached.
-When you think a SKIP is ready to accept, send an email to the numpy-discussion mailing list with a subject like:
+When you think a SKIP is ready to accept, send an email to the scikit-image mailing list with a subject like:

   Proposal to accept SKIP #<number>: <title>